chipbaber/tips_tricks_howtos-1/autonomous_database/atanywhere/azure/atazure.md

 ## Introduction

-Learn about using Oracle Database@Azure to run Oracle Databases in your existing Azure environment.

 Oracle Database@Azure is an Oracle Cloud Database service that runs Oracle Database workloads in your Azure environment.
 All hardware for Oracle Database@Azure is colocated in Azure's data centers and uses Azure networking.
 The service benefits from the simplicity, security, and low latency of a single operating environment within Azure.
 Federated identity and access management for Oracle Database@Azure is provided by Microsoft Entra ID.

 The above introduction was sourced from [here](https://docs.oracle.com/en-us/iaas/Content/database-at-azure/oaa.htm)